simon-ritchie/apysc/docs_src/source/point2d.md

 ## Usage example of the draw_polygon interface

-The `draw_polygon` interface will requires `Point2D` list argument, so this section will show the example of the `Point2D` class with that drawing interface.
+The `draw_polygon` interface requires the `Point2D` list argument so that this section shows the example of the `Point2D` class with that drawing interface.

-The following will draw the triangle vector graphics by specification of the three points:
+The following draws the triangle vector graphics by specifying the three points:

 ```py
 # runnable